-Midterm Exam 35% Class Project 25% Final Exam 40%
+Midterm Exam 35%

+Class Project 25%

+Final Exam 40%

-I use the full grading scale, including pluses and minuses (A - 90-100; B - 80-89; C -70-79; D 60-69; F - below 60).
+I use the full grading scale, including pluses and minuses.
 The exams will cover material presented in the text and class.
 The exams are closed-book and closed-notes.
-The exam questions will be short-answer in format.
-There will be a question & answer review period the session before the exams.
-Laptops cannot be used to take the exams.
-Students are expected to complete all requirements (mid-term exam, final exam, class project); a grade of zero will be assigned for any incomplete requirement unless prior arrangements are made for a make-up
+The exam questions will probably be short-answer in format.
+There will be a review period the session before the exams.
+Laptops can not be used to take the exams.

 Students will work in groups (of their choosing) to complete the class project.
 The project needs to be an evaluation of two or more existing interactive products.
-The projects need to be guided by user requirements and usability goals and use knowledge learned from class to determine if there are significant differences in the usability of the products.
+The projects need to be guided by user requirements and usability goals and use statistical analyses to determine if there are significant differences in the usability of the products.
 Each team will make a 15-minute presentation describing their project.
 You should discuss you presentation topic with me to make sure it is acceptable.
-Three-person teams might be acceptable if the project is adequately large in scope or if students need teammates.